friedger/stacks-tx2/mkdocs/docs/use-cases/send-many.md

 When the user chooses to pay in $NOT the sponsor address is added as a recipient of the send-many transaction.
 The amount is currently fixed and should be equivalent to the transactions fees in STX.

 The transaction is signed by the user as a sponsored transaction using Leather wallet (or other supported wallets).
 The returned signed transaction is send to the tx2.app server.
 The server verifies the transactions.
-If the transaction is eligable for sponsoring, the server account signs the transaction as sponsor with the keys of the sponsor address and then broadcasts the transaction.
+If the transaction is eligible for sponsoring, the server account signs the transaction as sponsor with the keys of the sponsor address and then broadcasts the transaction.

-The following criteria are implemented for eligable sponsoring:
+The following criteria are implemented for eligible sponsoring:

 - must be a sponsored transaction
 - must be a send-many transaction for $NOT